mikolajsemeniuk/SQL_Pack/T-SQL/1. Variables/README.md

 ```

 ## Get row
-Get whole first row from table to variable
+Get whole first row from table to variable even if You don't have 'ID' column
 ```sql
 DECLARE @row VARCHAR(MAX)
 SELECT